xLightsSequencer/xLights/README.txt

-xLights is a program that allows you to play the sequence files from Vixen and LOR.
+ixLights is a program that allows you to play the sequence files from Vixen and LOR.
 It has the ability to drive USB DMX controllers, E1.31 Ethernet controllers. xLights has a extensive scheduler.
 Nutcracker is a program that generates animated effects on massive RGB devices such as megatrees, matrices, and arches.

 XLIGHTS/NUTCRACKER RELEASE NOTES: http://nutcracker123.com/nutcracker/releases/
 3.2.3:
+					- Bug: (Dan) Schedule tab missing on Linux
                                         - Enhancement: (Dan) When outputting e1.31, only output the used channels instead of the full 512 universe.
 (Lower network traffic, less processing needed)
 					- Bug: (Dan) Text Effect not rendering on OSX.
 Fixed.
 3.2.2: